-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, in space, nobody can hear you laugh.
 Though in this case, being in a nice echo chamber with a megaphone wouldn't help much.

-So, instead let's dive into the completely unofficial Star Warped, which promises "Be Seduced By The Power Of The Dork Side", but at least takes a second to warn that it's from Parroty Interactive, creators of such comedy plague-pits as Pyst, Microshaft Winblows 98, and The X-Fools.
+So, instead let's dive into the completely unofficial Star Warped, which promises we'll "Be Seduced By the Power of the Dork Side", but at least takes a second to warn that it's from Parroty Interactive, creators of such comedy plague-pits as Pyst, Microshaft Winblows 98, and The X-Fools.
 What are we in for?
 Well, here's a taster.
-One of its many failures is a section that asks what Star Wars would have been like had it been written by someone other than George Lucas - Woody Allen, say, or Quentin Tarantino.
+One of its many failures is a section that asks what Star Wars would have been like had it been written by someone other than George Lucas.
+Woody Allen, say, or Quentin Tarantino.

-Occasionally though, it's someone else, like their sister Stephanie - who to the game's credit occasionally gets to be a geek too, making her interjections annoying, but at least 327% more tolerable than the average episode of The Big Bang Theory.
-Though she does it with jokes like "Hey, have any of you seen my Empire Out Of My Uterus T-Shirt", which unfortunately does still keep her on the list of "People I Want To Stab With A Machete."
+Occasionally, it's someone else, like their sister Stephanie—who to the game's credit occasionally gets to be a geek too, making her interjections annoying, but at least 327% more tolerable than the average episode of The Big Bang Theory.
+Though she does it with jokes like "Hey, have any of you seen my Empire Out of My Uterus T-shirt", which unfortunately does still keep her on the list of "People I Want to Stab With a Machete."
 For the full list, check the credits of Star Warped.

 The producer is of course exempt from this.
 At least, while ravenous flesh-eating rats are a possibility.

 Thing is, these are arguably the highlights here.
 At the very least, more effort went in than Gene Splicer, which promises to show you what any Star Wars character would look like when spliced with another.
 Or, to be more accurate, what the ones they could be bothered with would.
 Darth Vader's strength spliced with R2-D2's height?
 Sylvester Stallone, apparently.
 Um.
-Okay.
+OK.
 He's no giant, but he's not exactly tiny either.
-Combine his 'dark humour' with Chewie's long hair, and you get...
+Combine his "dark humour" with Chewie's long hair, and you get...
 Howard Stern, apparently.

 When you hear your spine crack, it's time to stop bending over backwards to think of gags.
 Luckily, they give up soon enough.
-There's a section called Time Machine for instance, which lets us spy on the Star Wars heroes before, during and after the series.
-Let's check in on Luke, post Jedi.
+There's a section called Time Machine, which lets us spy on the Star Wars heroes before, during and after the series.
+Let's check in on Luke, post-Jedi.

 "Twenty years after the destruction of the Death Star, Luke found himself a desperate loner."